tjs3m4/CS4320-Final-Project/Game plan-Config.md

 # Enemy can drop weapon after defeat or drop randomly.
 - Alternatively can drop HP recover stuffs and Shield item---Avoid one hit

 # Weapons change fire mod.
+(Changing is optional, we should have a default one at least.)
 - Default: uzi (Must have)
 	- straight forward
 	- rapid 1s